davquar/pnd-homeworks/README.md

 ## Structure

 Each directory is a specific homework.
-Homeworks have a description of the problem (what to do) and a report (solution), the latter written by us.
+Homeworks have a description of the problem (requirements) and a report (solution), the latter written by us.